JamesSkemp/words/content/post/subway-makes-the-5-footlongs-a-part-of-their-menu-what-a-surprise.md

 +++
-title = "Subway makes the $5 footlongs a part of their menu - what a surprise" summary = "According to commercials yesterday and today, the $5 footlongs at Subway are now a part of the menu.
+title = "Subway makes the $5 footlongs a part of their menu - what a surprise" description = "According to commercials yesterday and today, the $5 footlongs at Subway are now a part of the menu.
 Is anyone really surprised? [slnet0514:57bf038f-37f7-4794-abb2-0ebf9a61ca44]" draft = false comments = true date = "2008-05-13T07:30:00-05:00"